-- 20200.
-Judaic Civilization III. (=HUMA 20200, JWSG 31200) The third quarter of the sequence focuses on Jewish life and creative achievement in America, the Holocaust and testimonies by survivors, and a brief look at modern Jewish theology.
-Spring, 2003. - 22000-22100-22200.
-Elementary Classical Hebrew I, II, III. (=HEBR 10101-10102-10103, JWSG 30100-30200-30300) For course description, see Near Eastern Languages and Civilizations (Hebrew).
-The class meets five times a week.
-S. Creason.
-Autumn, Winter, Spring. - 22300-22400-22500.
+22300-22400-22500.
 Intermediate Classical Hebrew I, II, III. (=HEBR 20104-20105-20106, JWSG 30400-30500-30600) PQ: HEBR 10103 or equivalent.
-For course description, see Near Eastern Languages and Civilizations (Hebrew).
+A continuation of Elementary Classical Hebrew.
+The first quarter consists of reviewing grammar, and of reading and analyzing further prose texts.
+In the last two quarters we introduce Hebrew poetry, reading from Psalms, Proverbs, and the prophets.
 D. Pardee.
-Autumn, Winter, Spring. - 23000-23100-23200.
+Autumn, Winter, Spring.

+23000-23100-23200.
 Medieval Jewish History I, II, III. (=HUMA 23000-23100-23200, JWSG 38100-38200-38300, NEHC 20411-20412-20413) PQ: Consent of instructor.
+This sequence does not meet the general education requirement in civilization studies.
 This three-quarter sequence deals with the history of the Jews over a wide geographical and historical range.
-First-quarter work is concerned with the rise of early rabbinic Judaism and development of the Jewish communities in Palestine and the Eastern and Western diasporas during the first several centuries C.E.
+Firstquarter work is concerned with the rise of early rabbinic Judaism and development of the Jewish communities in Palestine and the Eastern and Western diasporas during the first several centuries C.E.
 Topics include the legal status of the Jews in the Roman world, the rise of rabbinic Judaism, the rabbinic literature of Palestine in that context, the spread of rabbinic Judaism, the rise and decline of competing centers of Jewish hegemony, the introduction of Hebrew language and culture beyond the confines of their original home, and the impact of the birth of Islam on the political and cultural status of the Jews.
 An attempt is made to evaluate the main characteristics of Jewish belief and social concepts in the formative periods of Judaism as it developed beyond its original geographical boundaries.
 Second-quarter work is concerned with the Jews under Islam, both in Eastern and Western Caliphates.
 Third-quarter work is concerned with the Jews of Western Europe from the eleventh through the fifteenth century.
 N. Golb.
-Autumn, Winter, Spring. - 23400.
+Autumn, Winter, Spring.

+23400.
 World of Biblical Prophets. (=HUMA 23400, JWSG 33400, NCDV 28000) This course offers an in-depth analysis of the biblical prophets.
 Each prophet is set in historical time and within a particular societal context.
 Against this background, a profile of the man is drawn.
 What was he like as social reformer and religious thinker?
 What did he say "no" to in society and "no" to in organized worship?
 And to what did he say "yes?"
 How was his message received and what influence did it have in its day?
 Is the individual prophet merely a historical figure or a curiosity of antiquity, or does he speak to us in our age?
 H. Moltz.
+Autumn.

-Autumn, 2002. - 23500.
+23500.
 The Radicalism of Job and Ecclesiastes. (=FNDL 24600, HUMA 23500, NCDV 27700) Both Job and Ecclesiastes dispute a central doctrine of the Hebrew Bible, namely, the doctrine of retributive justice.
 Each book argues that a person's fate is not a consequence of his or her religious-moral acts and thus the piety, whatever else it is, must be disinterested.
 In brief, the authors of Job and Ecclesiates, each in his own way, not only "demythologize" but "de-moralize" the world.
 Theological and philosophical implications are discussed.
 Texts in English.
 H. Moltz.
-Spring, 2003.
+Spring.